Categories

 Download and Log In to the Canvas Teacher App

-1. Open the Google Play Store on your Android device.
+1. Open the Google Play Store on your Android device, or the App Store on your Apple Device..

 2. Type Canvas Teacher in the search field.

-3. Tap Canvas Teacher Instructure when it appears in the drop-down menu..
+3. Tap Canvas Teacher Instructure when it appears in the drop-down menu.

 4. Tap the Install button.